 OECD Home › Development › By Country › Myanmar

-After an initial assessment of constraints to development in Myanmar found in Volume I, this Volume II assesses key issues and makes policy recommendations.
+Building on an initial assessment of constraints to development in Myanmar (Volume 1), this second volume provides analysis and policy recommendations in three key areas: structural transformation, education and skills, and financing development.
 It finds that Myanmar faces a crucial few years to shape growth towards a higher, more sustainable and equitable trajectory.
-Key issues addressed include modernising the agricultural sector and dealing with corruption and lack of technology and skills to build the manufacturing
+To succeed, it will require a transformation of the economy

 While the outlook for many OECD countries remains subdued, Emerging Asia is set for healthy growth over the medium term.
 Annual GDP growth for the ASEAN -10, China and India is forecast to average 6.5% over 2015-19.
 Growth momentum remains robust in the 10 ASEAN countries, with economic growth averaging 5.6% over 2015-19.